modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

     [...]
     Row_n   Jeanne      US          61

 In the above example, a row of data of table ‘friends_list’ is (Paul, CA, 25).
 ‘95’ is the ‘age’ _attribute_ for Row_2 (name: Mary).
-Every table has a __primary key__, which uniquely identifies a row.
+Every table has a _primary key_, which uniquely identifies a row.
 In our example, the primary key could be the ‘name’ column (assuming that the names are unique in the whole database; in reality, primary keys are typically unique positive integers).

-For historical reasons, RDBMS typically (physicalle) organize data by rows (because most early databases were dealing with online transaction processing (OLTP) type data).
-The physical __data__ is __stored__ on disk in a __row-order__: Paul, CA, 25; Mary, CA, 95; ...
+For historical reasons, RDBMS typically (physically) organize data by rows (because most early databases were dealing with online transaction processing (OLTP) type data).
+The physical _data_ is _stored_ on disk in a _row-order_: Paul, CA, 25; Mary, CA, 95; ...
 61;.
 Next section will delve more in how the data is actually structured.

 ## Relations Between Tables

 Using simply one long table (a set of flat rows), it would be hard to represent arbitrary _composite_ data without duplication.
 For example, in the table of the previous section, what would happen if in addition to a county, we have query that require the population and capital (of the country they live in) for every person in the table?

 It is possible to extend the table to contain columns ‘population’, ‘capital’ next to the ‘country’ column.
 This duplicates the information which wastes spaces and makes a simple update (CA’s population + 1 ?  need to change all entries where ‘country’ = ‘CA’).
-A widely used relational model is the __star schema__ [RDBMS_StarSchema, https://en.wikipedia.org/wiki/Star_schema], where the main table is called the __fact table__ and the anxiliary tables are called __dimensions tables__.
-Attributes in the fact tables that refer to records in a dimension table use a __foreign key__, which is really just a pointer to an entry in a different table.
+A widely used relational model is the _star schema_ [RDBMS_StarSchema, https://en.wikipedia.org/wiki/Star_schema], where the main table is called the _fact table_ and the ancilliary tables are called _dimensions tables_.
+Attributes in the fact tables that refer to records in a dimension table use a _foreign key_, which is really just a pointer to an entry in a different table.

     Table: countries